 One of New England's most unique memorials to those who died in World War II is found on Mount Waternomee of a B-18 bomber that crashed in New Hampshire.

-Woodstock, New Hampshire was hardly the scene of combat missions in World War II, but it nevertheless is the site of two war-time casualties.
+Woodstock, N.H., was hardly the scene of combat missions in World War II, but it nevertheless is the site of two wartime casualties.

-Raymond Lawrence of Worcester, Massachusetts and Noah Phillipps of Fayetteville, Arkansas died there while on a mission on January 14, 1942.
-The two men were part of the crew of a B-18 that was assigned to patrol the coast of New England.
-In those days, German U-boats would surface off the coast to harass ships delivering goods or supplies, sinking them when they got a chance.
+Raymond Lawrence of Worcester, Mass., and Noah Phillipps of Fayetteville, Ark., died there while on a mission on January 14, 1942.
+The two men were part of the crew of a B-18 assigned to patrol the coast of New England.
+In those days, German U-boats were harassing merchant ships, sinking them with abandon.

-Several hours of trudging through the snow into the wilderness and the townspeople encountered the first of the survivors.
+After several hours of trudging through the snow into the wilderness, the townspeople encountered the first of the survivors.
 In all, the local residents extricated four men from the snowy woods, all with significant injuries.
 Lawrence and Phillipps, however, were killed in the crash.

 The site of this crash is preserved to this day, in the woods of Woodstock, and hikers often visit it to pause and silently reflect over the engine and fuselage wreckage that remain lodged in the woods.

 This story was updated in 2017.